|

 In

-to honor its pledge that this award is funded out of private contributions
+to honor its pledge to fund this award using private contributions

 to insure that its academic scholarship funding is never used for